RutledgePaulV/illuminepixels/resources/about/about.md

 I've delivered impactful software that sees daily use by thousands of users.

 - I was the lead developer and architect behind [Pepper Flow](https://www.vodori.com/products/pepper-flow-commercial/).
-- I prototyped the idea and lead the development of [Pepper Flow Digital Review](https://www.vodori.com/products/pepper-flow-digital-review/).
+- I prototyped the idea and led the development of [Pepper Flow Digital Review](https://www.vodori.com/products/pepper-flow-digital-review/).

 ### Implementations